Shapley Features for Robust Signal Prediction in Tactile Internet: System Model

-First, the historical signals undergo training with the JSD loss function by NNs with GP.
+\textbf{i.
+Training Phase.} First, the historical signals undergo training with the JSD loss function by NNs with GP.
 The main assumption is that there is no access to ground truth, which represents a key distinction from LeFo, where the challenge involved delayed signals rather than missing ones.
 Here, GP acts as a probabilistic oracle on the network, learning the underlying distribution of the signals.
 This stage is offline training (computation).
 Second, the relative importance of these features is quantified using SFV.
 This stage is the offline analysis (calculation).
-This constitutes a second distinction from LeFo, as our method does not rely on using all available features to predict all features but instead selects features based on their predictive importance.
+This constitutes a second distinction from LeFo, as our method does not rely on using all available features to predict all features, but instead uses the most important features.